 This DIY is so easy, all you’ll are a few basic supplies you most likely already have:

-1. A full-size, inflatable beach ball – Get it here on Amazon – (16″ seems to work best for not intruding on other passengers’ space)
+1. A full-size, inflatable beach ball – Get it here at Amazon – (16″ seems to work best for not intruding on other passengers’ space)

-2. A standard sized pillowcase (it works a little better if the pillowcase has a zipper – like this one on Amazon – but it’s not essential)
+2. A standard sized pillowcase (it works a little better if the pillowcase has a zipper – like this one at Amazon – but it’s not essential)

 Since a pillowcase from home always makes it onto my packing list because it is one of the best tips for sleeping in a hostel or hotel, all I needed to do was locate a beach ball – and luck would have it, most dollar stores, drugstores, and big-box shops sell uninflated beach balls for around $1 USD every spring and summer.

 When packing for your trip, place the uninflated beach ball and the pillowcase into an accessible part of your carry-on luggage.
 (If your carry-on luggage is already bursting, you should be able to slip both the ball and the pillowcase into the pocket of a hand-held jacket- which is exempt from carryon limits)